A Variational Framework for the Complexity of PDE Solutions: Related Work

 \section{Related Work}

 The literature on complexity theory for PDEs focuses mainly on four complexity classes \cite{bacho2023complexityblowupsolutionslaplace}.
 The class $P$ consists of all decision problems that can be solved in polynomial time by a deterministic Turing machine.
 The class $NP$ contains those problems for which a proposed solution can be verified in polynomial time.
-The class $\#P$ encompasses counting problems, namely, those for which the number of solutions to an $NP$ problem can be computed.
-Finally, the class $FP$ includes all the counting problems that can be solved by a function-oracle Turing machine in polynomial time \cite{Arora2012-bh}.
+The class $\#P$ describes the counting analogue of $NP$.
+More precisely, it consists of function problems that, given an input string $x$, return the number of certificates $y$ of length at most polynomial in $|x|$ that can be verified by a polynomial-time Turing machine \cite{Arora2012-bh}.
+Finally, the class $FP$ includes all the counting problems that can be solved by a function-oracle Turing machine in polynomial-time.

 A central question in the complexity theory of PDEs is determining whether solutions lie in a different complexity function class than that of the input data (e.g., boundary conditions or source terms).
 Under the conjecture that $FP\neq\#P$, the notion of complexity blowup formalizes settings in which the solution of a PDE belongs to a strictly bigger complexity class than its input data.
 We now review foundational results on complexity blowup in PDEs.